mapschool/mapschool/README.md

 Raster data is how you'd store pictures of the earth, like the kinds taken from satellites, but that's not all that you would use it for.
 Pixels don't need to have colors - instead, each pixel can have a number that represents height and the raster data as a whole stores elevation data.
 Or pixels can store temperature or reflection data and be useful for environmental work.

+##### Raster Formats

+There are a variety of raster formats that aim to compact data and make it accessible fast for analysis and display.
+Some of them have parts in common with image formats, like [GeoTIFF](http://trac.osgeo.org/geotiff/) and JPEG2000.
+Raster data formats are essentially smart ways to pack pixels into a small amount of space, as well as data that specifies the relationship between pixels and places on earth.

 ## Vector

 ![](img/vector_types.png)